MahdiehNejati/portfolio/_projects/001_ramp_wheelchair.md

 * Numerous algorithms for filtering, model segmentation, etc.
 * Many algorithms are already compiled as ROS nodelets.

-The ramp segmentation code was first developed as a standalone C++ file that takes in PCD files as the input.
-The code is linked [here](https://github.com/MahdiehNejati/my_pcl/blob/master/ramp_segmentation/ramp_segmentation.cpp).
+The ramp segmentation code was first developed as a standalone C++ file that takes PCD files as the input.
+My code is linked [here](https://github.com/MahdiehNejati/my_pcl/blob/master/ramp_segmentation/ramp_segmentation.cpp).
 After the basic algorithm was developed, it was incorporated into the ROS framework by taking point cloud topics as the input.

 Gazebo Sim Scene | Planar Surface Extraction | Ramp Segmentation
 ------------ | ------------- | ------------